NCH-Motion-Laboratory/gaitbase/README.md

 ## Installation

-The installation is easiest using conda (Anaconda or Miniconda).
+The installation is easiest using conda.
 Clone this repository, change directory to the repository root and run `conda env create`.
 This should create a conda environment called `gaitbase` with the necessary dependencies.
 Next, activate the environment and install the package itself by running `pip install .` in the repository root.
 If you want to install in development mode, use `pip install -e .` instead.

 ## The ROM modality